-The Trustees of Reservations' Doyle Conservation Center was built as a showplace of green architecture with a traditional aesthetic.
-Photovoltaic panels, geothermal heat, high-performance walls and windows, and sustainable materials earned it a Gold LEED Rating.
-Each of these elements was integrated into the design of the building.
-It was designed by HKT Architects of Somerville.
+The Trustees of Reservations' Doyle Conservation Center was built as a a clerestory above the roof enhance daylighting using traditional architectural forms.
+Photovoltaic panels, geothermal heat, high-performance walls and windows, and sustainable into the design of the building.
+It was designed by HKT Architects of

+Somerville.

-L. Service Areas, Mechanical Systems, HVAC Equipment
+K. Service Areas, Mechanical Systems, HVAC Equipment